dustinpfister/blog_posts/_posts/threejs-fly-controls.md

 In this post I am writing about the official three.js fly controls in three.js which is a javaScript library that can be used to work with 3d models.
 So then this is not a [getting started type post with three.js](/2018/04/04/threejs-getting-started/) as I have wrote a post on that topic before.
 However in this section I will be going over a few quick things to know about before continuing with the code examples that I am writing about here with the three.js fly controls.

-### Make sure that you have added the fly controls after adding three.js in the html
+### Make sure that you have added the fly controls after adding threejs in the html

-The official fly controls can be found in the [examples folder of the official three.js github repository](https://github.com/mrdoob/three.js/blob/r127/examples/js/controls/FlyControls.js).
-When grabbing a copy from there make sure that it is for the version of three.js that you are using.
-Changes are rare with many of these controls, but I have found that they do happen once in a while.
+The official fly controls can be found in the examples folder of the official threejs github repository.
+When grabbing a copy from there make sure that it is for the version of threejs that you are using.
+Also for some new revisions of threejs there might only be a javaScript module form of fly controls to work with.
+As of this writing the last revision of threejs in which I abserve that the js folder exists is [r146, and as such the fly controls that I use for that revision can be found here in the js folder of exmaples](https://github.com/mrdoob/three.js/blob/r146/examples/js/controls/FlyControls.js).
+However if you are using a later revison of threejs such as [r152 then you will have to use the JSM file](https://github.com/mrdoob/three.js/blob/r152/examples/jsm/controls/FlyControls.js), and then with it JSM in general for your project.

 ### Source code is on Github

 The Source code examples that I am writing about here [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-fly-controls/s1-1-basic).
+This is also where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers matter with three.js